fboender/mcplayeredit/README.txt

 Windows (XP, 7):

-    - Unpack mcplayeredit-0.14.tar.gz with something like 7zip.
+    - Unpack mcplayeredit-%%VERSION%%.zip with something like 7zip.
     - Navigate to the mcplayeredit folder
     - Double click the 'mcplayeredit.py' file.